What is the Light Adjustable Lens (LAL)?

 How many total light treatments will you need?

 Each light treatment will last around 90 seconds.
 A careful refraction will be performed to determine the refractive state of your eyes.
-Dr. Sondheimer will show you different choices on where to refine your eyes as a team to give excellent vision without glasses for distance, intermediate, and/or near vision, as best customized for you.
+Dr. Sondheimer will help you select your choices of where to blend your vision to give excellent vision without glasses for distance, intermediate, and/or near vision, as best customized for you.
 Regular astigmatism, nearsightedness, farsightedness, and often the need for reading glasses can be treated with the Light Adjustable Lens.
 Your eyes will need to be dilated for each treatment.